largestImage

 If your activity is exclusively outdoors — such as running on pavement or playing on concrete courts — marking shoes could still be a solid choice.
 But for indoor sports, you’ll want to look at another option.
 In fact, many venues that cater to court sports like badminton, pickleball, padelball etc often mandate the use of non-marking shoes to be allowed to use the court for your games.

-Meaning and Benefits of Non-Marking Shoes
+Benefits and Meaning of Non-Marking Shoes

 Non marking shoes are designed with soles that don’t leave marks or scuffs on smooth indoor surfaces.
 The non marking shoes meaning comes down to the type of sole material used — usually a softer, lighter-coloured rubber compound that maintains grip without damaging the floor.
 Sometimes, this type of shoe design is also called a court shoe.
 Even when it is not, there are other identifiable factors that can help you identify a non-marking shoe.